robotframework/robotframework/doc/releasenotes/rf-6.0.rst

 `Robot Framework`_ 6.0 is a new major release that starts Robot Framework's localization efforts.
-In addition to that, it contains several nice enhancements related to, for example, automatic argument conversion and using embedded arguments.
-Initially it had version 5.1 and was considered a feature release, but it grow so big that we decided to make it a major release instead.
+In addition to that, it contains several nice enhancements related to, for example, automatic argument conversion, keyword namespaces and using embedded arguments.
+It was initially considered a feature release and had version 5.1, but it grew so big that we considered flipping the major number more appropriate.

 Questions and comments related to the release can be sent to the `robotframework-users`_ mailing list or to `Robot Framework Slack`_,